 100% replacement of fluid losses during exercise just isn't realistic.
 That’s a hell of a lot of drinking.
 In fact, it’s beyond what is physically possible for most people.

 That 1996 statement - along with the general “drink, drink, drink” marketing messages coming from the sports drink industry at around the same time - has been blamed for driving the worrying increase in cases of hyponatremia (ill health - or even death in extreme cases - caused by the over-consumption of fluid) seen in amateur sports.
-In fact, a study conducted at Ironman Frankfurt a few years ago found that as many as 10% of finishers had hyponatremia to some extent, which will have impacted upon their performance.
+In fact, a study conducted at Ironman European Championships a few years ago found that as many as 10% of finishers had hyponatremia to some extent, which will have impacted upon their performance.

 So, this advice soon came under fire from a lot of people in the sports medicine community and significant evidence contradicting it was unearthed.
 As a result the ACSM revised it’s guideline in 2007 to include the more conservative (if slightly vague) statement that…